joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/12/01/briefing/syria-trump-fbi-mexico.html

 **How Jake DeBrusk powered Canucks' comeback win in Detroit: 3 takeaways**\
-`DeBrusk continued his hot streak with a hat trick in Detroit that included the overtime winner.`\
+`DeBrusk continued his hot streak with a hat trick that included the overtime winner.`\
 https://nytimes.com/athletic/5960390/2024/12/01/canucks-red-wings-jake-debrusk-overtime/

 **D.E.A.
 Pick Has Trump Connections but Is Rooted in Local Law Enforcement**\